 I don’t like killin’ the girls that we bring here, but occasionally things happen.
 What can I say?
 I would really hate to have to dump that pretty little body off in a canyon somewhere, to rot.
 I’m not trying to scare you.
 That’s just the way it is.

-David Parker Ray, the Toy Box Killer, was more into drug- and trauma-induced mind control and rape than he was killing, but that doesn't mean he didn't kill a softball team's worth of young women.
+David Parker Ray, the Toy Box Killer, was more into drug- and trauma-induced mind control and rape than he was killing, but that didn't stop him from slaughtering countless women.

 Birthplace: Belen, New Mexico, United States of Americasee more on David Parker Ray